Thintalltom/E-commerce/README.md

 # E-commerce
-Creating a mine e-commerce website using reactjs
+Creating a  e-commerce website using reactjs

 # The site is hosted on vercel
 http://ecom-umber-delta.vercel.app/